This post may contain affiliate links. Please read our disclosure policy.

 How To Make Stewed Tomatoes

-- Prep the tomatoes.
+- Blanch the tomatoes.
 Bring a large pot of water to a boil and prepare an ice bath.
-Blanch tomatoes in the boiling water for 1 minute and immediately transfer to an ice bath.
-Remove the peels from the tomatoes and slice the tomatoes (or cut into quarters.)
+Add the tomatoes to the boiling water for about 1 minute, then transfer them to the ice bath.

 I love to serve them with rice or over leftover pasta for a quick and easy weeknight dinner.